jussipalanen/boobank-java-spring/README.md

 #### Monthly balance and cumulative balance(s)

-The following query shows the monthly transactions and cumulative balances each month - date.´ The query is used in `TransactionRepository.java` file
+The following query shows the monthly transactions and cumulative balances each month - date.
+The query is used in `TransactionRepository.java` file

 Example: